-Ultimately, both of these bulbs will light your conservatory efficiently, and are compatible with conventional fittings.
-So it is likely to come down to whether you are happy to pay more initially and reap the savings later on.
-Equally, you may prefer a lighting that most closely resembles what you are used to.
+Ultimately, both of these bulbs will light your conservatory efficiently and are compatible with conventional fittings.
+So, it is likely to come down to whether you are happy to pay more initially and reap the savings later.
+Equally, you may prefer lighting that most closely resembles what you are used to.
 And if you want to read a lot in your conservatory, the directional light of LED bulbs may suit you best.

 Lighting your conservatory to make the most of your space – and in the most energy-efficient and cost-effective way – is important.
 But, there are other aspects of the design process you’ll need to pay careful attention to you and as follows.